Projective toric designs, quantum state designs, and mutually unbiased bases: Introduction

 In what follows, we flesh out and formalize this argument.
 Specifically, we formalize the notion of projective toric designs---both finite- and infinite-dimensional---and provide various constructions thereof.
 We discuss the connection between projective toric designs and difference sets \cite{taoAdditiveCombinatorics2006,obryant_complete_2004,bose_theorems_1962}, and use this correspondence to construct more projective toric designs, including some minimal ones.
 We illustrate the connection to quantum state designs and various other mathematical objects.
 Using minimal projective toric \( 2 \)-designs, we construct an infinite family of almost-minimal complex-projective \( 2 \)-designs.
 Finally, we discuss many exciting open questions regarding projective toric designs, some of which are deeply connected to long-outstanding conjectures in mathematics, such as some conjectures relating to finite affine and projective spaces.
+In particular, we construct explicit counterexamples to a conjecture by Zhu \cite[Conj.~1]{zhu2015mutually-unbias} on the relationship between uniformly-weighted quantum state \( 2 \)-designs and complete sets of MUBs, and we prove a fundamental distinction between complete sets of MUBs in prime-power dimensions versus in dimension \( 6 \).

 \textit{Relation to prior work.}~ Toric designs have been considered before.
 Trigonometric cubature rules are such designs on the torus \cite{beckersRelationCubatureFormulae1993,coolsMinimalCubatureFormulae1996,coolsConstructingCubatureFormulae1997}.
-Ref.\cite{kuperbergNumericalCubatureArchimedes2004} generalized the idea of trigonometric cubature to more general algebraic tori.
+Ref.~\cite{kuperbergNumericalCubatureArchimedes2004} generalized the idea of trigonometric cubature to more general algebraic tori.
 Ref.~\cite{iosueContinuousvariableQuantumState2022} studied designs on projective tori and showed an equivalence to a specific case of Ref.~\cite{kuperbergNumericalCubatureArchimedes2004}, and further showed that such projective toric designs are related to complete sets of MUBs~\cite{durtMutuallyUnbiasedBases2010}.
 However we believe the presentation given in \cref{sec:torus} gives new clarity and focus on the subject.
 Furthermore, \cref{sec:constructions} compiles, to the best of our knowledge, all previously known constructions of projective toric $t$-designs\footnote{Of course, many toric designs are known, and these always project to projective toric designs.
 Such constructions are not compiled in this manuscript.}, and indeed generalizes some of these constructions.